 Not quite - it’s a bit more than that.

-Occupational Burnout, as it’s defined by the World Health Organisation, is defined as:
+Occupational Burnout, as it’s called by the World Health Organization, is defined as:

 “...a collection of issues from chronic workplace stress that has not been successfully managed.
 It is characterised by three dimensions:

 2) increased mental distance from one’s job, or feelings of negativism or cynicism related to one's job